pbolduc/FlakeGen/README.md

 * Id is composed of:
     * **time - 64-bits** - the 1/10,000th of a millisecond since the epoch.
 Epoch is customizable.
 The default epoch is 1970-01-01T00:00:00.000Z.
     * **configured instance id - 48 bits** - it can be MAC address from a configurable device or database sequence number or any other 6 bytes identifier
     * **sequence number - 16-bits** - usually 0, incremented when more than one id is requested in the same 64-bit time value and reset to 0 when the 64-bit time value ticks forward.
 Rolls over every 65536 per machine.
 There is **no protection** for overflow.
 A really fast machine would be required to overflow the sequence number.
-On an [Intel Core i7-3740QM CPU @ 2.70 GHz](https://www.cpubenchmark.net/cpu.php?cpu=Intel+Core+i7-3740QM+%40+2.70GHz&id=1481), approximately 19 million id values can be generated per second.
+On an [Intel Core i7-3740QM CPU @ 2.70 GHz](https://www.cpubenchmark.net/cpu.php?cpu=Intel+Core+i7-3740QM+%40+2.70GHz&id=1481), approximately 22 million id values can be generated per second.
 It would take 655,360 million (2^16 x 1000 ms/sec x 10000 ticks/ms) id/second before an overflow would occur.
-This is over 8000 times faster than an [Intel Core i7-3740QM CPU @ 2.70 GHz](https://www.cpubenchmark.net/cpu.php?cpu=Intel+Core+i7-3740QM+%40+2.70GHz&id=1481) can generate id values.
+This is almost 30k times faster than an [Intel Core i7-3740QM CPU @ 2.70 GHz](https://www.cpubenchmark.net/cpu.php?cpu=Intel+Core+i7-3740QM+%40+2.70GHz&id=1481) can generate id values.

 Generated Guid mapped like following: